SwiftERM Hyper-personalisation for ecommerce email marketing

 Smart speakers open new opportunities for organisations to provide information to customers in their home environment, via voice-based conversational AI technologies.

-Application leaders should consider use of a conversational AI such as VCA, chatbot and smart speakers to spare customers the effort of navigating complex site structures and reduce customer reliance on expensive phone or face-to-face support channels.
+Application leaders should consider the use of conversational AI such as VCA, chatbot and smart speakers to spare customers the effort of navigating complex site structures and reduce customer reliance on expensive phone or face-to-face support channels.

 A great VCA offers more than just information.
 It enriches the customer experience, assists the customer throughout the online interaction and, in some cases, processes transactions through automation and integration with back-end systems.